 Weather Conditions that Affect Air Quality

-The following are some of the weather variables that air quality forecasters monitor to predict the AQHI:
+The following are some of the weather variables that air quality forecasters monitor to predict the Air Quality Health Index (AQHI):

-The greatest potential for high risk Air Quality Health Index (AQHI) days occurs when several weather conditions come together resulting in a deterioration of air quality.
+The greatest potential for high risk AQHI days occurs when several weather conditions come together resulting in a deterioration of air quality.

 Long-range transport or transboundary transport of air pollution is a significant problem in Canada.
-Winds coming from the United States (south) and industrialized areas of Ontario and Quebec can result in higher levels of air pollutants in neighbouring Canadian cities.
+Winds coming from the United States and industrialized areas of Ontario and Quebec can result in higher levels of air pollutants in neighbouring Canadian cities.

-- Date Modified:
+- Date modified: